Home

 This resource is also included in the following discounted bundles:

-TONE Graphic Organizers that can be used with ANY text (contains FUN clipart and fonts)
+MOOD Graphic Organizers that can be used with ANY text (contains FUN clipart and fonts)

 ABOUT THIS RESOURCE

-★ PowerPoint version and Printable Worksheets version
+★ PowerPoint version and Printable Worksheet version

 ★ 18 pages (Print and PowerPoint Slides)